sjkelleyjr/Deadlock/chapters/chapter_01.md

 Alex tried the migration tool.
 It crashed after processing three tasks.

-"Straightforward," she said to Mack, rolling her eyes.
+"Straightforward" she said to Mack.

 Back at their desks, Mack was already working on a solution.
 "I'm building a script to auto-generate tasks," he said.
 "If they want us to use this system, I'll give them what they want."

-"Won't that get you in trouble?"
+"Won't you get into trouble?"
 Alex asked.

 "Only if they figure out it's fake," Mack said.
 "And since they don't understand the system anyway, they'll never know the difference."